2NCE3/2NCE3/README.md

-# 🌀 Peter Pain
+# Peter Pain

-### 🧍 I am Human, not God — I’ve got bugs in my code and in my soul.
+### I am Human, not God — I’ve got bugs in my code and in my soul.
 Accept me anyway.

-> _“Accept pain, know pain.
-Those who do not know pain will never understand true peace..._
-> _AND NOW, THIS WORLD SHALL KNOW PAIN!_
-> 💥 **ALMIGHTY PUSH!!!!** 💥

----

 ## ⚡ Fun Fact:
 Pain saw peace through suffering.
 I debug life and code with that same energy.

----

 ##  Who is Peter Pain?